 Enroll in Courses

 Once you have been accepted to Kansas State University, you will have access to view additional questionnaires on your KSU online application, which will help you with course enrollment and housing.
+Before you can enroll in classes, you will first need to create an eID and an online Tuberculosis (TB) screening.

 Leading up to, and upon acceptance, please review the courses available for the semester(s) during which you wish to attend Kansas State University.